giovannicoppola/Alfred-GlamPapers/README.md

 ### Shift ⇧ + Return
   searches reviews in the journal list, returns top 50, sorted by publication date
 ### Control + Return
-Opens the journal list in Sublime Text (change journal list, and date range.
+Opens the journal list in Sublime Text (change journal list and date range).